BeckerSource/ChatCleanerClassic/README.md

 > Specify channels by name to be affected by the filtering (example: LookingForGroup).

-> Optional "required" keywords which forces a chat to have at least one keyword in the list to be present to be shown.
+> Optional "required" keywords which forces a chat to have at least one keyword from the list to be shown.

 > Main clean keywords list.